BSAkash/ChatBot/README.md

   │   └── quotes.py
   ├── templates   # files served by the flask server
   │   └── main_page.html
+  ├── databases   # folder to store database files
-  ├── conversation.py # main bot file which abstracts the underlying aiml interaction ├── database.py # python module to interact with the stored database ├── database.db # database which stores user interactions ├── flask_app.py # main file used to run flask server ├── learningFileList.aiml # main aiml file which loads all other aiml files ├── README.md   # this README file
+  ├── conversation.py # main bot file which abstracts the underlying aiml interaction ├── database.py # python module to interact with the stored database ├── flask_app.py # main file used to run flask server ├── learningFileList.aiml # main aiml file which loads all other aiml files ├── README.md   # this README file